 Some media & interviews:

-Nancy Pearl recommends Reading With Patrick!
+Celebrated librarian and writer Nancy Pearl recommends Reading With Patrick!
 17 minutes in.

 "Tell Us Five Things About Your Book," with John Williams at the New York Times.
 On contrition as a source of writing, how quickly literacy skills can grow, and how Jeremy Lin gave Asian Americans permission to be visible.

 Interview with One Day Magazine at Teach for America.
-I was moved and inspired by my conversation with Arkansas native Eric Dailey, teacher and former principal.
+I was moved by my conversation with Arkansas native Eric Dailey, teacher and former principal.
 We talked about being teachers of color, the challenges facing the Delta, and the errors we make in the classroom when we don't engage in self-interrogation.

 Interview with The Editorial (audio and print).
 On the mystical aspect of poetry, the "violent offender" as comprising 50 percent of our state prison population, and why the book isn't a savior narrative.